Azuero Peninsula

-Azuero Peninsula (Península de Azuero) is a large peninsula in southern Panama.
+The Azuero Peninsula (Península de Azuero) is a large peninsula in southern Panama.
 It is surrounded by the Pacific Ocean in the south; the Pacific and Gulf of Montijo to the west, and by the Gulf of Panama in the east.
 The peninsula is effectively divided into two regions; the Western Azuero and the Eastern Azuero, as no serviceable roads join the two peninsula regions past the Pan-American Highway.

 The Eastern Azuero Peninsula is known for baseball and is also a center of activity during the annual carnaval (carnival), with Las Tablas being the hub.
 Pedasi is a small fishing town with sport fishing.

 The Western Azuero Peninsula is known for its cattle ranching, farming, fishing, sunsets and beaches.

 Tourism has begun to increase in the area both for the aforementioned sport fishing, surfing and for the local charm of cities like Chitré, Las Tablas and Pedasi.
 Due to a rise in tourism, real estate development has begun.
 The area enjoys some of the best weather in Panama being in a region known as the "Arco Seco" (dry arc).

 Geography

-Azuero is divided into three provinces, Herrera, Los Santos (which are entirely on the peninsula), and Veraguas which extends into it on the west side of the peninsula.
+It is divided into three provinces, Herrera, Los Santos (which are entirely on the peninsula), and Veraguas which extends into it on the west side of the peninsula.
 Most of the people live on the east coastal region.
 The southern tip is sparsely populated, and western area (the Veraguas area) is just now opening up to development.
 The largest towns are Chitré, the capital of Herrera, and Las Tablas.
 The main road to the eastern Azuero peninsula connects to the Pan-American Highway in Divisa and runs south along the eastern side of the peninsula.
 The road to the western Azuero connects to the Pan-American just east of Santiago.

 Punta Mariato on the western tip of the peninsula is the southernmost point on the mainland of Central America.
+The Frailes del Sur Islands lie 7 km off the south coast.